-Sure, the surface of your furniture may look clean enough on first glance.
-But I bet there’s some dirt hidden beneath those cracks and scratches that could prevent you from getting a perfect paint job!
+Sure, the surface of your furniture may look clean enough at first glance.
+There is typically dirt hidden beneath those cracks and scratches that could prevent you from getting a perfect paint job!

-Once you’ve degreased the furniture, you can start painting!
+Once you’ve degreased the farmhouse sofa table, you can start painting!

 Step 3: Painting The Table

 I used my Rustoleum Chalked Paint “Linen White” to paint the table trim, legs, and lower shelf.
 It took a couple of coats to cover this part of the table completely.